The LORD had said to Abram, “Go from your country, your people and your father’s household to the land I will show you.

 You’ll never regret it.

-In case you’re interested, below you’ll find a map of Abram’s travel route from Ur to the promised land.
-If you’re like me you’re curious about such things.
-Click on the map for the larger, original version.
-Map courtesy of BibleStudy.org.
+In case you’re interested, there’s a map of Abram’s travel route from Ur to the promised land available on BibleStudy.org.